openshift/file-integrity-operator/README.md

 In the `spec`:
 * **nodeSelector**: Selector for nodes to schedule the scan instances on.
 * **tolerations**: Specify tolerations to schedule on nodes with custom taints.
 When not specified, a default toleration allowing running on master nodes is applied.
-* **config**: Point to a configMap containing an AIDE configuration to use instead of the CoreOS optimized default.
+* **config**: Point to a ConfigMap containing an AIDE configuration to use instead of the CoreOS optimized default.
 See "Applying an AIDE config" below.
 * **config.gracePeriod**: The number of seconds to pause in between AIDE integrity checks.
 Frequent AIDE checks on a node may be resource intensive, so it can be useful to specify a longer interval.
 Defaults to 900 (15 mins).

 In the `status`: